 - Social Media And Other Freedoms – In China, it could be complicated to get on social media, including Google, Facebook, Instagram, WhatsApp, and YouTube.
 To get onto most western social media, you need a VPN.
-In Hong Kong, this is not the case, and you can get onto all of these western types of social media and other websites.
+This is not the case in Hong Kong; you can get onto all these western social media and other websites.

 - Election And Democracy – In Hong Kong, Hong Kong citizens have the right to run for office and be elected into office.
 Many in Hong Kong feel that China is trying to put in pro-Beijing or pro-Chinese candidates for the election process.

 I have a degree in Chinese business law, and as part of the degree, we studied quite a bit about the laws in mainland China.
 And one thing that I noticed about those laws was that it would be so easy to interpret them one way versus actually what was intended.

 I see this is one of the issues between what is now happening in Hong Kong and China.
 Many parts of the basic law are so vague that many Hong Kong people read it one way, whereas the Chinese read it differently.
 This ambiguity has caused the political arrest and other problems.